pvcraven/web-development-class/source/semester_2/assignments/save_form_data/save_form_data.rst

 Step 1 - Prepare Data for Submission
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Refer back to :ref:`get_form_data`.
-We talked about several form submission methods.
-We will be using the
-:ref:`json-form-request`
-form submission by posting parameterless JSON method.
+Make sure you have each data field in a variable.
+(You might already have this from the validation step.)

-If all your form fields are valid, create a JSON object form the data and output it to the console.
-Make sure it looks right.
-Find an on-line page to validate the JSON data.
+If all your form fields are valid, create a JSON object using the ``dataToServer`` variable as an example in :ref:`json-form-request`.
+Don't do the ``.ajax`` call yet, just output the JSON object to the console using ``console.log``.
+Make sure you get this far ok.

+Try validating your JSON data and seeing it in a nice formatted manner, by using an on-line tool like this one: https://jsonlint.com/

 Step 2 - Submit the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* Find the proper :ref:`json-form-request` example from "getting data from a form."
-* Figure out how to take the important code from ``jqueryPostJSONButtonAction`` and put it in the code you already have for validating, so it tries to send the JSON data we made in step 1.
+* Figure out how to take the ``.ajax`` code from ``jqueryPostJSONButtonAction`` and put it in the code you already have for validating, so it tries to send the JSON data we made in step 1.
 * Adjust the URL to say ``api/name_list_edit`` instead of ``api/form_test_json_servlet``